 This is how to make a portable bicycle water pump out of a couple simple Off The Shelf items.
 You can even transport the pump and stand together while attached to the bike.
 There are no modifications to the bike.
 Just a little pounding and cutting to the pump.
 It can pull water from 10 feet down and push it 30 feet up.
 The "What To Buy Off The Shelf" is what I want to show you.
 Here is how I went about it.
 BTW the Portable part just happened by chance of design.
-This is for sale if anyone wants it.

 This looks so simple now but it wasn't.
 I looked for hours which turned into months to find the right combo.